jax-ml/jax/README.md

 (JIT) compile and execute these individual operations on the GPU.
 First the `random.normal` call is compiled and the array referred to by `x` is generated on the GPU.
-Next, each function called on `x` (namely `transpose`, `dot`, and `divide`) is JIT-compiled and executed, each keeping its results on the device.
+Next, each function called on `x` (namely `transpose`, `dot`, and `divide`) is individually JIT-compiled and executed, each keeping its results on the device.
 It’s only when a value needs to be printed, plotted, saved, or passed into a raw NumPy function that a read-only copy of the value is brought back to the host as an ndarray and cached.
-The second call to `dot` is even faster because the JIT-compiled code is cached and reused, saving the compilation time.
+The second call to `dot` is faster because the JIT-compiled code is cached and reused, saving the compilation time.

 The fun really starts when you use `grad` for automatic differentiation and